Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Methodology

-Next, we build weighted adjacency matrices for the causal and shortcut graphs from these attention scores and update node representations accordingly.
-For each relation type \(r\), the updated representation of node \(i\) in both graphs is obtained by aggregating neighbor features weighted by the corresponding attention scores:
+Based on the learned attention scores, we construct weighted adjacency matrices for the causal and shortcut views, respectively, and update the node representations accordingly.
+For each relation type $r$, the relation-specific node features are updated via a message-passing mechanism: